Frequently Asked Questions About Medical Malpractice Claims

 What is malpractice?

-When a doctor or other medical professional causes harm to a patient due to their lack of attention, negligence, omission of information or another issue, it is considered malpractice.
+When a doctor or other medical professional causes harm to a patient due to lack of attention, negligence, omission of information or another issue, it is considered medical malpractice.

-Who is responsible if I am injured or someone died because of a medical mistake?
+Who is responsible if I am injured or if someone died because of a medical mistake?

 What are some common medical mistakes?

 There are numerous situations that can constitute medical malpractice, including:

 - Injuries during birth, labor and delivery, as well as pregnancy